Leo3418/RealMute/README.md

 RealMute: A PocketMine chat management plugin by Leo3418
 ==========

-RealMute is a plugin that allows adminstrator to mute players in chat.(Simplified) translated version. <br />
+RealMute is a plugin that allows adminstrator to mute players in chat. <br />

 Features
 ----------